burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. Zero-Overhead principle:

     * a.
 What you don't use, you should not pay for.
     * b.
-If something is built-in in the Language, it's impossible to write it better by hand.
+If something is built-in in into the Language, it's impossible to write it better by hand.

 Some language decisions due to B.Stroustoup:

 - *"C++ does not have a universal class Object.
-It's so because, in C++, we don't need one: generic programming provides statically type safe alternatives in most cases.
+It's so because, in C++, we don't need one: generic programming provides statically typed safe alternatives in most cases.
 Also, there is no valid universal class; in fact, using a universal base class implies the cost."*

 - *"Templates are not Generics (from C# or Java).
 Generics are primarily syntactic sugar for abstract classes.
 With generics (whether Java or C# generics), You program against precisely defined interfaces and typically pay the cost of virtual function calls and/or dynamic casts to use arguments."*